 Recent recommended changes to Australia’s patent laws could narrow the scope of patentable inventions.
 We argue this could have a comparatively bigger impact on female inventors who we find clustered in the life sciences.
 We examine 309,544 patent applications filed with IP Australia (the majority from international applicants) across a 15-year period (2001–15) and attribute a gender to 941,516 inventor names.
 Only 23.6% of patent applications in this dataset include at least 1 female inventor.
 The average overall success rate irrespective of gender was 75.0%, but the odds of success increased with increasing numbers of male inventors on a team.
 The addition of female inventors to a team did not have the same effect.
 We propose that the gender disparity could arise from implicit gender effects (examiner or patentee) during patent prosecution.

-Access full article here or by PDF link to the left.
+Access the full article here or via PDF link to the left.